-The floating boat dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed three pilings and bank protection may need to be reinforced to withstand higher levels of flood exposure.
-The bank protection and vegetation provide stability and reduce the amount of erosion and scour pressure that the structures may experience during future events.
-Still, these structures remain at risk of accelerated deterioration from currents and floods.
+The floating dock and adjustable walkway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
+The pilings and bank protection may need to be reinforced to withstand higher levels of flood exposure.
+The bank protection provides stability and reduces the amount of erosion and scour pressure it may experience during future events, but remains at risk of accelerated deterioration from currents and floods.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.